endersonmenezes/pycortexintelligence/README.md

 ### Developers

-Developers can access our development manual by clicking here.
-(Manual not yet available)
+Developers can access our development manual by [clicking here](CONTRIBUTING.md).

 ### Community